hmf/img2latex-mathpix/DEV_NOTES.md

 Summary:

-From the project root we can (1) start all over, (2) execute the app directly, (2) generate an archive, (3) generate an image and then (c) execute that image.
+From the project root we can (1) start all over, (2) execute the app directly, (2) generate an archive and (3) dist, (3) generate an image and then (c) execute that image.

 ```
 ./gradlew clean
 ./gradlew -Plinux run
 ./gradlew -Plinux runtimeZip
 ./gradlew -Plinux installDist
+./gradlew -Plinux runtime
 ./build/image/Image2LaTeX-linux/bin/Image2LaTeX
 ```

-In to run the Gradle script successfully we need set the parameter `-Plinux` in the.
+In order to run the Gradle script successfully we need set the parameter `-Plinux` in the script.
 Instructions to this are in the [Working with Gradle Tasks](https://www.jetbrains.com/help/idea/work-with-gradle-tasks.html) help item.
 One must right click on the task to launch the dialog box that allows this.
 Unfortunately this does [not seem to be working](https://youtrack.jetbrains.com/issue/IDEA-202704) and it also does not seem to be possible to [set this globally])(https://github.com/b1f6c1c4/gradle-run-with-arguments).